Here we are at the start of a new year, and I thought I would post a few things that I've been working on recently.

 The Painted Horizon.
 14x24, oil on linen.
 2021.

-I loved the idea of this wide open field on the edge of the steppe where all the interest is in the distance, almost beyond the reach of the observer.
+I loved the idea of this wide-open field on the edge of the steppe where all the interest is in the distance, close to the limit at which it is out of sight.
 It reminded me of the landscape imagery in the Gerald Murnane novel, "The Plains" (which is where I stole the title from, by the way).

 The hardest part of the painting, by far, was the horses.
 Even though they are tiny, they took days to finish.
 Not just the drawing, but the positioning, poses and the layering of the paint to make them blend in with the grasses.
 The ones you see here are the fourth or fifth versions that have appeared on this canvas.